 I admit that many of past travel adventures have not been organised with sustainability in mind.
 In my younger years, I was far less environmentally minded than I am now, so if I had ever used an eco- friendly company or visited a ‘green’ city it would have been nothing more than a happy accident to be honest!
 Of course, eco travel is important to me now.

-However, I do remember with fond memories one trip along the west coast of USA, which included a stay in San Francisco.
+However, I do remember one trip along the west coast of USA, which included a stay in San Francisco.
 Whilst I didn’t realise it back then, I know now that this consistently ranks high up in the greenest places within USA.
 This doesn’t surprise me with its sustainable food choices, a clear emphasis on the environment and clean transport system.
-Having reflected on the many places I have travelled, I think this is probably the one that was most eco- friendly.
+Having reflected on the many places I have travelled, I think this is probably the most eco travel destination.
 I would definitely love to visit again and see how it has progressed even further in the last decade!

 I have heard all about Reykjavik from various friends who have have visited this gorgeous place recently, and I admit that I have spent hours pouring over their stunning photos.
 As Green Tourist explains, a major source of the city’s power is from the geothermic activity in this area, which makes it very energy-efficient.
 Cycling and walking are the most popular forms of transportation, plus hydrogen buses are used rather than vehicles that rely on fossil fuels too.

 The geography of Iceland is interesting and makes it a wonderfully unique and breathtaking place to explore, with the geysers and beautiful waterfalls, as well as the point where you can walk between two tectonic plates.
 I would love to stay in one of their glass domes and hopefully maybe even get to see the Northern Lights if we are lucky.
 That would be incredible!